 Vouchers tend to be a separate document which can be either electronic or printed.
 Its function is the same as a coupon but it tends to feel that it has more intrinsic value.

-A solution to this is to consider putting a label on the product box; using a double integrated label is a cost effective way of doing this.
+A solution to this is to consider putting a label on the product box; using a double integrated label or a triple integrated label is a cost effective way of doing this.
 Make the label eye catching and still put the detail in the main body of the delivery note.

 Using colour on a promotional label is obviously more eye catching than plain black and white.
 If your despatch printer is only mono you could always pre-print the promotional label on another colour printer.
 You can download templates from the Labels Zoo website to help with positioning; we can even quote to preprint the labels for you if you like!

-Gift Vouchers have been replaced by plastic ‘gift cards’ by many of the big retailers in recent years.
-Contrastingly there is an increase in the number of smaller retailers that are now offering gift vouchers.
-The paper versions are very cost effective at the lower end of the market.
+Many of the big retailers have replaced Gift Vouchers with plastic ‘gift cards’ in recent years.
+Contrastingly, there is an increase in the number of smaller retailers that are now offering paper gift vouchers.
+Digital printing has enabled gift vouchers to be much more cost effective at lower volumes.

 A beautiful voucher with some in-built security features has high intrinsic value, and they are very difficult for Joe public to forge.

 Retailers generally like gift vouchers because the pros significantly outweigh the cost of administering them.
-Obviously there is a Cash Flow benefit in that you are getting the money in advance, but one of the statistics that is not commonly known is that on average only 7% of all vouchers issued are never redeemed.
+Obviously there is a cash flow benefit in that you are getting the money in advance.
+One of the statistics that is not commonly known is that on average 7% of all vouchers issued are never actually redeemed.

-I’d always recommend using a specialist gift voucher company to make the vouchers.
+I’d always recommend using a specialist company for your gift voucher printing.
 You want the voucher to feel that it has actual worth and also to be assured that it has been made with security features to prevent copies being made.